Aden Adde International Airport: Turkey

 In December 2011, the Turkish government unveiled plans to further modernize the airport as part of Turkey's broader engagement in the local post-conflict reconstruction process.
 Among the scheduled renovations are new systems and infrastructure, including a modern control tower to monitor the airspace.

 In September 2013, the Turkish company Favori LLC began operations at the airport.
 The firm announced plans to renovate the aviation building and construct a new one, as well as upgrade other modern service structures.
 A $10 million project, it will increase the airport's existing 15 aircraft capacity to 60.

 In April 2014, then-Prime Minister of Somalia Abdiweli Sheikh Ahmed laid the foundation stone for a new national Aviation Training Academy at the Aden Adde International Airport.
 The new institution would serve to enhance the capacity of aviation personnel working in Somalia's airports, and would focus training within the country.
 Construction of a new terminal was scheduled to take six months and is expected to improve the airport's functionality and operations.

 In November 2014, Favori announced that the modernization of the airport was almost finished, and was predicted to be completed by the end of 2015.
 Among the facilities being renovated are transit hubs and runways.

 In January 2015, President of Somalia Hassan Sheikh Mohamud and President of Turkey Recep Tayyip Erdoğan officially inaugurated the airport's new terminal.
 The facility was built by Kozuva, a private Turkish construction firm.
 It will enable the airport to double its number of daily commercial flights to 60, with a throughput of 1,000 passengers per hour.

 IOM

 In January 2013, a new airport immigration building was opened.
-With assistance provided by Japan through the International Organisation for Migration (IOM), it features offices, training facilities, and staff accommodation for early shift workers.
+With assistance provided by Japan through the International Organization for Migration (IOM), it features offices, training facilities, and staff accommodation for early shift workers.

 Additionally, the IOM has helped firm up on airport security by training 84 civil aviation, immigration, finance, and customs department officers on proper border management and immigration protocol.
 It also installed its patented Personal Registration and Identification System at both Aden Adde and the capital's seaport.